MITLibraries/dw_lookup/README.md

 export LD_LIBRARY_PATH=$ORACLE_HOME
 ```

-you should have the following symlinks in the oracle directory:
+you should have the following symlinks in the oracle directory (FOR MAC):

 ```
 ln -s libclntsh.dylib.11.1 libclntsh.dylib